ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Added: compatibility with DWQA Pro version plugin ( https://wordpress.org/plugins/dw-question-answer ) #372
 * Added: Social fields in local business schema type
 * Added: Error message should be shown if custom schema markup is not valid
-* Bug Fixed: Defragmentation is not working for BlogPost schema #367
+* Bug Fixed: Defragmentation is not working for BlogPost schema type #367
 * Bug Fixed: Schema title attributes show invalid title when yoast compatibility is enabled , like this (%%title%%%page%%sep) #364
 * Bug Fixed: Description and Article body have same data #363
 * Bug Fixed: Debug Warning & notices #362